vijaykumarcm1991/JSM/README.md

 # JSM
-Python script to download the report from Jira Service Management and renaming the CSV file to yesterday's datedata
+Python script to download the report from Jira Service Management and renaming the CSV file to yesterday's date